 Fast forward to me the other day discovering a good amount of that saffron still around and a farmers market bounty of snap peas, asparagus, mushrooms, and leeks in the fridge.
 You can guess the outcome, this Fettuccine Pasta With Saffron Cream recipe, which was served as one of the fanciest Sunday meals I’ve had in a good while.

-The key to this decadent pasta is the slow simmered saffron cream sauce but adding in loads of spring vegetables makes it a welcome twist on classic Pasta Primavera!
+The key to this decadent pasta is the slow simmered saffron cream sauce and a quality homemade pasta dough recipe, but also?
+Adding in loads of spring vegetables makes it a welcome twist on classic Pasta Primavera!

 Fettuccine Pasta With Saffron Cream Recipe